-The parts in lists A and B below may be changed without incurring a penalty under Article 28.4 of the F1 Sporting Regulations.
-If changing any of these parts involves breaking a seal this may be done but must carried out under FIA supervision.
-The parts in List B may only be replaced by identical homologated parts in accordance with Appendix 4 of the F1 Sporting Regulations.
+The parts listed as "EXC" in the table referred to above may be changed without incurring a penalty under Article 28.4 of the F1 Sporting Regulations.
+If changing any of these parts involves breaking a seal this may be done but must be carried out under FIA supervision.
+Any parts changed may only be replaced by parts homologated in accordance with Appendix 4 of the F1 Sporting Regulations.